I want to share my story with you.

 I’m a big believer in getting around people doing what you want to be doing and taking advice from people who have the results in their life that you want in yours.

-So, I made the decision in California – while at the conference – that I was going to quit my job asap, blog full time, and move to Dallas.
+So, I made the decision in California – while at the conference – that I was going to quit my job asap, blog full time, and move out of Ohio.

 This was a huge decision that I didn’t take lightly, but I knew I needed to make it while out of town so that my mind wasn’t in my environment where I was most comfortable (following your dreams is not comfortable!).

 So, that’s what I did.
-I decided to quit being a financial planner and become an online entrepreneur.
+I decided to quit being a financial planner and run my business full time.

-I also asked my cousin if I could move in with her for a couple months until I build my business up more.
-That way, it wouldn’t be such a financial hit to start blogging full time and move out of state all at once.
+I also asked my cousin if I could move in with her for a couple months until I build my business more.
+That way, it wouldn’t be so much change all at once – quitting, full time business, and moving out of state.

 April 2018 – Quitting + Moving In With My Cousin

 With the decision made to quit my job, I got to work on my first blogging course.
-I knew that I’d need to have three courses out by the end of summer, before moving to Dallas.
+I knew that I’d need to have three courses out by the end of summer.

 I got super serious about my blog on a whole new level.
 I was getting up at 4AM to work on my course before work.
 I was also working on it during lunch in my car.